vasilii314/vasilii314/README.md

 <h1 align="center">Hi, I'm Vasilii 👽</h1>
 <h3 align="center">Full-Stack Software Developer</h1>

 Currently I'm a Full-Stack Software Engineer at IBS Soft with a passion for image processing, web technologies and expertise in Python, Django, TypeScript, JavaScript, React, Spring Framewrok, and Go.
 I hold a B.S. degree in Cybersecurity and Cryptography.
 My professional background couples with my versatile programming skills, enabling me to create seamless web solutions.
-My experience in building robust applications using Django Framework, React, along with my experience of re-engineering web applications to miscroservices and microfronteds, allows me to be an effective part of a dynamic software engineering team.
+My experience in building robust applications using Django Framework, React, along with my experience of re-engineering web applications to microfronteds, allows me to be an effective part of a dynamic software engineering team.

 ### Languages:
 <div>